nano713/suitcase_nano_pybridge/README.md

 - Split up sensors and outputs
 - moved a lot of metadata into groups to make it easier to understand
 - The sorting of what goes in the fabrication inside one instrument was changed
+- moved start and end time into exp-description
+- renamed time_since_start to ElapsedTime to be consistent with wording in CAMELS

 ### 0.3.1
 Improved the NOMAD identifier for samples, user and instruments